quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Variable-Length Integer Encoding {#integer-encoding}

-QUIC frames use a common variable-length encoding for all non-negative integer values.
+QUIC frames commonly use a variable-length encoding for non-negative integer values.
 This encoding ensures that smaller integer values need fewer octets to encode.